linnarsson-lab/loompy/doc/apiwalkthrough/index.rst

   ds.ra.keys()       # Return list of row attribute names ds.ca.keys()       # Return list of column attribute names ds.ra.Gene = ...   # Create or replace the Gene attribute
-  ds.ra.Gene         # Return a numpy array of gene names (assuming the attribute exists) del ds.ra.Gene     # Delete the Gene row attribute
+  a = ds.ra.Gene     # Assign the array of gene names (assuming the attribute exists) del ds.ra.Gene     # Delete the Gene row attribute

 Attributes can be any of the following: